 1. Introduction and Scope

-This Internal Report has been prepared at the request of WG FM as an input to considering the regulatory of WPT non-beam devices.
+This Internal Report has been prepared at the request of WG FM as an input to considering the regulatory framework of for protection of radiocommunication services from the non-beam WPT emissions.

-It should be recognised that SE24 has undertaken its work to date on WPT devices on the assumption that these devices should be considered as SRDs and appropriate ‘radio communication’ parameters have been used in the evaluation of coexistence with radio services.
+It should be recognised that SE24 has undertaken its work to date on WPT on the assumption that these devices should be considered as SRDs and appropriate ‘radio communication’ parameters have been used in the evaluation of coexistence with radio services.
 This was based on an understanding that ECC had determined that this should be the CEPT position.
-SE 24 has already produced several reports on WPT.
+SE 24 has already produced two2 reports on WPT (ECC Report 289 and ECC Report 333) based on this approach.

 The report considers only the various Regulatory Framework considerations and at this stage does not include commentary about the technical studies which have been carried out in Project Team SE24.

-A reasonably wide selection of generic WPT devices have become available for testing and evaluation, and are also commercially available.
+A reasonably wide selection of generic WPT devices have become available for testing and evaluation, and many of them are also commercially available.
 It also has become apparent that the appropriate regulatory regime may need clarification.
 Furthermore, it is unclear which European standardisation organisation (ETSI or CENELEC) has responsibility for WPT standards.

 The objective of this report is to provide guidance for developing a regulatory framework to ensure the protection of radiocommunication services from WPT emissions.
-These emissions are generated from WPT different power and operating different frequency.
+These emissions are generated from WPT systems with various power ratings and operating at various frequencies.

 This Report: